sergiomrebelo/ldc-repository-example/features.md

 ### Wikis

-**Wikis** in GitHub repositories provide a centralized space for documentation and detailed information about the project.
-They can be organized into multiple pages, making them ideal for:
+**Wikis** in GitHub repositories provide a centralised space for documentation and detailed information about the project.
+They can be organised into multiple pages, making them ideal for:

 - **User Guides**: Comprehensive usage guides for the project.
 - **Technical Documentation**: Detailed breakdowns of the codebase, API references, or architectural decisions.